Thrivous

 • .8 is large effect.

 One of the herbs was Panax Ginseng and the other was Bacopa Monnieri.
-When the scientists applied Cohen's D to nine studies of Ginseng, they found that the Ginseng magnitude of effect was .86.
-And when they applied the method to seven studies of Bacopa, they found that the Bacopa magnitude of effect was .95.
+When the scientists applied Cohen's D to studies of Ginseng, they found that the Ginseng magnitude of effect was .86.
+And when they applied the method to studies of Bacopa, they found that the magnitude of effect of Bacopa was .95.

 These results indicate that Ginseng and Bacopa may both have large effects.
 And their effects may be larger than the effect of the nootropic drug.
 However, each affects different cognitive functions on different timelines.
 The study concluded: